Aldridge Village website in Walsall west midlands uk

 You may also send information to Alan at Aldridge website by using the contact link at the top of this page.

-Latest developments and information since being taken over by Walsall Council Youth Services.
+Some additional background information, since being taken over by Walsall Council Youth Services, listed below in chronological order.

-The focus of the day is two fold:
+The focus of the day was two fold:

-1. The consultation will aim to find out:
+1. The consultation was deigned to find out:

-2. The showcase will allow service providers from the public, private and community/voluntary sector to promote their facility and programme of activities.
+2. The showcase allowed service providers from the public, private and community/voluntary sector to promote their facility and programme of activities.

-Overall the event will offer a fun and interactive activity based day for young people.
+Overall the event provided a fun and interactive activity based day for young people.

 22nd feb 2007 Councillor John Rochelle update: